saymoniphal/neighborhood-map/README.md

 ## Project structure

-Since it is a single page web application, the project consists of an html page, and static folder for javascript and stylesheet.
+The project consists of an html page, and a static folder for javascript and stylesheet.

 This project uses KnockOut framework to help managing the link between model and its view.